Grammar / B2 Grammar lessons and exercises / Ellipsis and substitution: Omitting or replacing words / Page 3

 • ‘Did they leave a copy of the key?’
 ‘It doesn’t seem so/It seems not.’

-We normally use a positive verb + not with be afraid, assume, guess, hope, presume, suspect.
+We usually use a positive verb + not with be afraid, assume, guess, hope, presume, and suspect.

 • ‘Shall we go for a run tomorrow?’
 ‘I’m afraid not.
 I have to be at the office all day.’

-We normally use a negative verb + so with believe, expect, imagine, think.
+We normally use a negative verb + so with believe, expect, imagine, and think.

 • ‘Will it take long to fix it?’
 ‘I don’t think so.’